vicgarcia/kaavii/README.md

 ## Kaavii

-Kaavii (pronounced kay-vee) is a simple library to provide functionality to interact with Redis for cache and key-value storage.
-Kaavii is designed to provide a very basic set of tools making it perfect for simple applications or rapid prototyping use.
+Kaavii (pronounced kay-vee) is a simple library to provide functionality to interact with Redis for cache and key-value data storage.
+Kaavii is designed to provide a very basic set of tools perfect for simple applications or rapid prototyping.

 Kaavii requires PHP >=5.4 and the Redis extension.